This training chapter provides an introduction into the components and functionality of the user interface of Mapp Intelligence.

 2.4 Multidimensional Analyses (Pivot table)

 By adding one or more dimensions, a pivot table can be created.

 This way, complex questions can be answered by using an analysis.

-Hierarchy view and list view is supported.
+The hierarchy view and list view are supported.

 Creating a Pivot table

 To create a Pivot table add at least one other dimension to the analysis.

 Switch between hierarchy and list view by using the respective buttons.

 In the hierarchy view dimensions can be sorted using drag & drop.

 Dimensions can be removed with the help of the context menu.